MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/New-AzureStorageKey.md

 ```

 ### -StorageAccountName
-Specifies the name of the azure_2 Storage account for which to regenerate a key.
+Specifies the name of the Azure Storage account for which to regenerate a key.

 ```yaml
 Type: String